Man with a Mission: A new story begins

 In their 2020 end of the year video posted to YouTube, the band announced that on February 9, 2021, a new story will begin.
 On January 21, 2021, they announced a new EP entitled One Wish e.p. to be released February 10.
 On April 28, the band released the single "Perfect Clarity".
 The band created the theme song for the Japanese release of Godzilla vs. Kong entitled "INTO THE DEEP", the single of the song is set to be released on June 9.
 The band culminated this by live-streaming the final show from their ONE WISH TOUR from Zepp Sapporo on May 14, featuring the debut of the "INTO THE DEEP" music video.

 Break and Cross the Walls I and II

 On October 2, 2021, the band announced they were set to release their sixth studio album Break and Cross the Walls I on November 24 of the same year.
 On March 14, 2022, the follow-up album Break and Cross the Walls II was announced with a release date of May 25.
 On April 23, the band performed a concert as part of the inaugural X Games Chiba event in Chiba, Japan.
-On May 8 MAN WITH A MISSION was featured on YouTube's fifth Music Weekend special event, showcasing a variety of recorded live performances by the band.
+On May 8, Man with a Mission was featured on YouTube's fifth Music Weekend special event, showcasing a variety of recorded live performances by the band.

+In February 2026, the band announced its Marking New Ground tour of the Americas and Europe.